 Next, install any adjacent cabinets:

-- Place the cabinet on the ledger board and use the lift to secure it in place while you fasten it to the wall.
+- Place the cabinet on the ledger board and use the lift to secure it while you fasten it to the wall.

 - Check the plumb and make sure it is level.